From Complexity to Simplicity

 Takeaways

-This project reshaped how I approach product design in high-stakes domains: In institutional finance, UX extends beyond interfaces into service design, where operations, compliance, and trust are part of the experience.
-Design became a decision-making tool—using prototypes and system thinking to reduce ambiguity, align stakeholders, and translate complex financial logic into clear, actionable interactions.
+This project changed how I approach product design in high-stakes domains: In institutional finance, UX extends beyond interfaces into service design, where operations, compliance, and trust are all part of the experience.
+Good design translates complex financial logic into simple, clear, actionable interactions.